Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/OTA/OTA - Update Firmware to Ameba via OTA.rst

 |image01|

-1. Arduino IDE established the mDNS (multicast Domain Name Services) and multicast it’s IP address.
+1. Arduino IDE established the mDNS (multicast Domain Name Services) and multicast it's IP address.
 This IP address will be used for OTA server to bind with an incoming TCP socket in a Local Area Network (LAN).

 2. Since mDNS service is running on Ameba, Ameba responds to the mDNS search and opens the specific TCP port for connection.